What is Conundrum Press?

 While Conundrum is proud to have published many award-winning comic artists, such as Meags Fitzgerald, Max de Radiguès, Jillian Tamaki, Cole Pauls, Aimée de Jongh, Joe Ollmann, Sami Alwani, Michel Rabagliati, Dakota McFadzean, and Nina Bunjevac, the press also remains committed to discovering new voices in the graphic novel field.

-Conundrum Press is grateful for the support of Arts Nova Scotia, the Canada Council for the Arts, and the Government of Canada.
+Conundrum Press is grateful for the financial support of the Canada Council for the Arts, the Province of Nova Scotia, and the Government of Canada.

 Mini-Comic Bursary for Black and Indigenous Creators